Things to Do in Madagascar

 When to Visit

 Madagascar's seasons dramatically shape your experience across this continental-sized island.
 The dry season (April-October) offers the best overall conditions, with temperatures ranging from 60-75°F in highlands and 70-80°F on coasts, minimal rainfall (0.5-2 inches monthly), and excellent wildlife viewing as animals gather around water sources.
 July-August brings peak tourist season with 40-50% higher prices but perfect weather for trekking and lemur spotting.
-The wet season (November-March) transforms the landscape into a lush paradise with temperatures of 75-85°F, but brings heavy rains (4-12 inches monthly) and potential cyclones from January-March.
+The wet season (November-March) transforms the landscape into a lush great destination with temperatures of 75-85°F, but brings heavy rains (4-12 inches monthly) and potential cyclones from January-March.
 However, this season offers 30-40% lower accommodation rates, spectacular waterfalls, and baby lemurs.
 The shoulder months of April-May and September-October provide the sweet spot: pleasant weather, moderate prices, and fewer crowds.
 Key festivals include Famadihana (July-September), the sacred bone-turning ceremony, and Donia Music Festival in Nosy Be (May).
-Wildlife enthusiasts should visit April-October for lemurs, July-September for whale watching in Sainte-Marie, and October-December for chameleon breeding displays.
+Wildlife ensoiasts should visit April-October for lemurs, July-September for whale watching in Sainte-Marie, and October-December for chameleon breeding displays.
 Photographers will find the golden light exceptional during dry season sunsets, while botanists should visit December-February when orchids and other endemic plants bloom magnificently.

 Madagascar location map